lopezdsr/sql-query/sql-query.md

 ## Running a query
 {: #running}

+{% include fig_youtube.html
+           num="1"
+           id="PZAaWSzwo7s"
+           caption="IBM Cloud SQL Query: Run Queries from the Console" alt="This video shows you how to run queries from the UI." %}

 In SQL, the term *query* is just another way of saying *SELECT statement*.
 To run a query: